nameofname/dibslint/README.md

 # dibslint

 A wrapper around eslint that is smart enough to flag es6 code in files that do not end with .es.js.
-It is also a central location for 1stdibs eslint configs.
+It uses eslint configs in [the `eslint-config-1stdibs` package](https://github.com/1stdibs/eslint-config-1stdibs)

 ## Usage in PHPStorm